gayanhewa/invoicer/README.md

-In order to build you need to have [Box](https://github.com/box-project/) installed.
+If you decide to build it your self , you need to have [Box](https://github.com/box-project/) installed.
 You can run the below steps :

 		box build -c manifest.json